Costa Rica- National PES programme

 Benefits

-The most important economic benefits are the steady cash payment throughout the duration of the contract and in the case of reforestation projects the expectation of future payments in the form of timber.
+The most important economic benefits are the steady cash payments throughout the duration of the contract and in the case of reforestation projects, the expectation of future payments in the form of timber.
 Many private reserves benefit from PES and use them to set up tourism activities.
 Being part of the PES also helps with protection from squatters, an important benefit for forest landowners who fear land invasions.

 Some forest plantations receiving PES also obtain FSC certification opening up the possibility of a price premium on timber sales, or at least access to specialised certified timber markets.
 Whether they receive a significant premium or not is not clear.